cj4c0b1/payslip-manager/README.md

 └── README.md                 # This file
 ```

+## Browser Compatibility

+This application has been tested and works best with the following browsers:

+- **Google Chrome** (Recommended)
+  - Full support for all features including PDF viewing and downloading
+  - Best performance and compatibility

+- **Mozilla Firefox**
+  - Full support for most features
+  - PDF viewing and downloading works as expected

+- **Safari**
+  - Basic functionality works
+  - Some PDF viewing features may be limited

+- **Microsoft Edge**
+  - Based on Chromium, so most features work well
+  - PDF handling is generally good

+> **Note**: The built-in browser in some IDEs (like Windsurf) may have limited PDF viewing/downloading capabilities.
+For the best experience, please use a standard web browser like Chrome or Firefox.

 ## Configuration

 Create a `.env` file in the project root with the following variables: